 The decay will not spread, because it is sealed off from its food and germ supply.

 Are sealants new?

 No, sealants have been around since the 1960s.
-Studies by the National Institute of Dental and Craniofacial Research and others led to the development of dental sealants and showed that they are safe and effective.
+Studies by the National Institute of Dental and Craniofacial Research and others led to the development of dental sealants and showed that they work well and are safe.